rjojjr/tasks-lock-api/README.md

 You can run the Tasks Lock API as a docker container by building it with the included [Dockerfile](Dockerfile).
 The container can be run by setting the proper SQL DB environment variables.

+Additionally, you can pull the latest docker image from [Docker Hub](https://hub.docker.com):

+`rjojjr91/tasks-lock-api:LATEST`

 #### Required SQL Database Environment Variables

 When this module is run in API mode, the following environment variables/application properties